nobe4/action-ln/README.md

 Once testing is done, run `npm run build:clean` before you merge to the main branch.

+> [!NOTE]
+> There's no need to push the code, just pushing the dist is enough for testing.

 ## Random notes

 - If within a repo, at least the following permissions are needed: